 When she’s writing, she’s often listening to Lucinda Williams, Rosanne Cash, Shelby Lynne or Ruthie Foster.

 Her kitchen specialties include Shawna’s Famous Potatoes and chocolate cream pie.
-One of her goals for 2013 is to master Tom Yum soup.
-(Anyone have a good recipe?)

 Her favorite Jayhawks are Danny Manning, Ron Kellogg, Rex Walters and Billy Thomas.
+In case you were wondering.

 Other things Shawna likes: midcentury modern architecture, Irish whiskey (neat) and a big sky.